 I have compared these two deals in this post above.
 Because Tokyo Wide Pass is cheaper but shorter valid period and a bit smaller coverage area.
 Now I would like to compare these two passes by the trains and the areas.

 Niigata and Nagano

 nearest station to

 |Hokuetsu Express line||Yes||No|

 Tokyo Wide pass is sold at 10,000 yen for 3 days.
-JR East Pass Niigata and Nagano will be sold at 17,000 yen for any 5 days in 14 days period.
-JR East Pass Nagano and Niigata gives you 2 more days and a bit wider coverage area than Tokyo Wide Pass.
+JR East Pass Nagano Niigata is sold at 17,000 yen for any 5 days in 14 days period.
+JR East Pass Nagano Niigata gives you 2 more days and a bit wider coverage area than Tokyo Wide Pass.
 If you visit Niigata or/and Nagano area, this pass will be recommended.
 Otherwise Tokyo Wide Pass is enough for you.
-If you want to have bigger coverage area, consider to use JR pass or Tokyo-Osaka Hokuriku Arch Pass.
+If you want to have bigger coverage area, consider to use JR pass or Hokuriku Arch Pass.

 I hope you have found that this deal suits your trip plan or not.
 Enjoy your trip.